devs44/devs44/README.md

 Hello, I am Devi 👋
-Thanks for stopping by.
-Here's a little bit about myself...
-😄 My pronouns are: She/Her
 🔭 I’m  data engineer.
 👯 I'm always open for freelance gigs and contract based opportunitites 🤘 You can find various data engineering projects on my profile